History of the British Raj: Finances

-Transfer of Power
+Transfer of power

 The All India Azad Muslim Conference gathered in Delhi in April 1940 to voice its support for an independent and united India.
 Its members included several Islamic organisations in India, as well as 1400 nationalist Muslim delegates.
 The pro-separatist All-India Muslim League worked to try to silence those nationalist Muslims who stood against the partition of India, often using "intimidation and coercion".
 The murder of the All India Azad Muslim Conference leader Allah Bakhsh Soomro also made it easier for the All-India Muslim League to demand the creation of a Pakistan.

 In January 1946, a number of mutinies broke out in the armed services, starting with that of RAF servicemen frustrated with their slow repatriation to Britain.
 The mutinies came to a head with mutiny of the Royal Indian Navy in Bombay in February 1946, followed by others in Calcutta, Madras, and Karachi.
-Although the mutinies were rapidly suppressed, they found much public support in India and had the effect of spurring the new Labour government in Britain to action, and leading to the Cabinet Mission to India led by the Secretary of State for India, Lord Pethick Lawrence, and including Sir Stafford Cripps, who had visited four years before.
+Although the mutinies were rapidly suppressed, they found much public support in India and spurred the new Labour government in Britain to action, and leading to the Cabinet Mission to India led by the Secretary of State for India, Lord Pethick Lawrence, and including Sir Stafford Cripps, who had visited four years before.

 Also in early 1946, new elections were called in India in which the Congress won electoral victories in eight of the eleven provinces.
 However, the negotiations between the Congress and the Muslim League stumbled over the issue of the partition.
 Jinnah proclaimed 16 August 1946, Direct Action Day, with the stated goal of peacefully highlighting the demand for a Muslim homeland in British India.
 The following day, Hindu-Muslim riots broke out in Calcutta and they quickly spread throughout India.
 Although the Government of India and the Congress were both shaken by the course of events, in September, a Congress-led interim government was installed, with Jawaharlal Nehru serving as united India's prime minister.